 Inside the limo, Steve gleefully opens the bottle of champagne.
 David and Donna are a little nervous about breaking the "no alcohol" rule, but Steve just laughs off their concerns...and this emboldens Donna to accept a glass.
 She toasts to a night they will all remember for the rest of their lives (oh the irony), and then chugs the entire glass in one gulp.
 She then holds it out, wanting more.

-As everyone emerges from their rented limos, camera flashes make it look like paparazzi are snapping photographs of them as they head toward the hotel's entrance.
-Inside the main party room, they're thrilled to find party favors like quarters to call a cab (in case people get drunk, I assume, which is really sending out a mixed message), disposable cameras, and condoms.
+As everyone emerges from their rented limos, camera flashes make it look like paparazzi have nothing better to do than to snap photographs of the kids as they head toward the hotel's entrance.
+Inside the main party room, they're thrilled to find party favors like quarters to call a cab (in case people get drunk, I assume, which is kind of sending a mixed message), disposable cameras, and condoms.
 Donna drunkenly jokes to David that the condoms will come in handy for them later.
-True...but ew.
-Singer Cathy Dennis gets things rolling with a song called “Why”.
+OK...but ew.
+Singer Cathy Dennis gets things rolling with a song called Why.
 As people start drifting toward the dance floor, Brenda stares longingly at Dylan as he dances with Kelly.
-This doesn't escape Tony's notice, and tells her he wants her to have a good time, but says she has to meet him halfway.
+This doesn't escape Tony's notice, and tells her he wants her to have a good time, but that she has to meet him halfway.
 She abruptly stops mooning over Dylan and heads over to the photographer with Tony to get their official prom photo taken.

 The evening progresses with a lot of bad dancing to bad '90s music.
 Donna has spent most of the evening in the crapper, willing herself not to vomit.
 Kelly enters with a cup of coffee to help sober her up...but Donna miserably announces that she has to throw up again, and runs into the nearest stall.
 Brenda happens to enter the ladies room at that moment, so Kelly fills her in about how totally shit-faced Donna is.